GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 - `org.gluu.casa.core.pojo.BrowserInfo`: A class that holds basic information about a user's browser.

 - `org.gluu.casa.core.pojo.User`: Represents the current logged in user.
-It holds the most common attributes, e.g. given name, last name, etc.
+It provides access to common attributes such as given name, last name, etc. The whole set of claims returned by the authorization server can be obtained via `getClaims` method or individually with `getClaim`.
+The claims (user attributes) available are determined by the scopes requested upon user authentication (../administration/admin-console.md#oxd-settings)

 Actual instances of `BrowserInfo` and `User` are obtained by interacting with an instance of `org.gluu.casa.service.ISessionContext`.
 See below.